top of page

 Dodson serves as Artistic Director of Conciertos de la Villa de Santo Domingo in the Dominican Republic and Music Director of the Lexington Bach Festival in Southeast Michigan.

-Dodson has conducted in renowned venues in North America and Europe, including New York’s Carnegie Hall and Lincoln Center, Budapest’s Hungarian State Opera House, Athens's Megaron Concert Hall, Rochester’s Kodak Hall at Eastman Theatre, Denver's Boettcher Concert Hall, and Cleveland's Severance Hall.
-As a guest conductor he led concerts with the Athens State Orchestra, Bialystok Philharmonic, Budapest Philharmonic, Irkutzk Symphony Orchestra, National Symphony Orchestra of Bashkortostan, National Symphony Orchestra of the Dominican Republic, National Philharmonic of Russia, New Haven Symphony Orchestra, Omsk State Academic Symphony Orchestra, Rochester Philharmonic, and Symphony Orchestra UANL of Monterrey, Mexico.
-In the field of opera, Dodson has conducted in collaborative productions with Yale Opera and New Haven Symphony Orchestra and with Cleveland Opera and the Cleveland Women’s Orchestra.
-His work in dance includes serving for three seasons as Principal Conductor of Ballet Theatre of Toledo.
+A frequent guest conductor, he led concerts with the Athens State Orchestra, Bialystok Philharmonic, Budapest Philharmonic, Irkutzk Symphony Orchestra, National Symphony Orchestra of Bashkortostan, National Symphony Orchestra of the Dominican Republic, National Philharmonic of Russia, New Haven Symphony Orchestra, Omsk State Academic Symphony Orchestra, Rochester Philharmonic, and Symphony Orchestra UANL of Monterrey, Mexico.
+In the field of opera, Dodson conducted collaborative productions with Yale Opera and New Haven Symphony Orchestra and with Cleveland Opera and the Cleveland Women’s Orchestra.
+His work in dance includes serving as Principal Conductor of Ballet Theatre of Toledo.

 John Thomas Dodson Photo by Roger Mastroianni.jpeg